joeyipara02/Azure-AD-Project/README.md

 ![Alt text](https://i.imgur.com/nj5Ln3I.png)

-## Step 2: Azure portal Introduction
+# Step 2: Azure Portal Introduction

-What is Azure portal?
+## What is Azure portal?

 Azure portal is the web based managment interface used on Microsoft Azure.
 It provides users with a centralized platform to deploy, manage, and monitor various cloud resources such as virtual machines, databases, and storage.
 Whenever you want to create a VM, NSG, Resource Group among other services Azure has to offer you wil be doing this in the Azure Portal.